lavishlaiii3/engineering-3/README.md

 ### Reflection

-Something that went well was the understanding of the measurement and me and with Korine's collaboration.
+Something that went well was the understanding of the measurement and me and Korine's collaboration.
 Also remebering little shortcuts from last year.
 Something that went bad was mirroring because when it was to mirror My plan wouldn't show so mr. miller showed me how to make a plane.
 &nbsp;